Weyaaron/nvim-training/Readme.md

 # To try it out

-As of 2023-07, the version marked as main does support all the currently implemented tasks yet.
+As of 2023-08, the version marked as main does support all the currently implemented tasks yet.
-But it is considered stable.
-Development will happen on the development branch.
+Some tasks are still not fully stable.
+Development will happen on the development branch, using this branch for testing is as of 2023-08 discouraged.

 - Install it using the plugin manager of your choice.
 Packer is tested, if any other fails, please open an issue.
 Pinning it to a fixed version is encouraged.
+- Make sure you are in an empty buffer.
 - Run `:Training` to start a session.

 # Available tasks
 - Move to an absolute line
 - Move x lines relative to your cursor
 - Move to a mark
+- Move chars relative to your cursor
+- The Movements e and w
+- Forward-Search

-# Some tasks currently in the pipeline but not yet supported on main
+# Some tasks currently in the pipeline
 - Window Management
 - Delete lines
 - Delete words
 - Moving to line and a char in the buffer
-- Moving within a line

 # Goals
 - Ease of use.
 Starting a session should be seamless.
 The UI should not get in the way.